caipeishen/English-Note/README.md

 > Sure.
 >
 > l had the pleasure to work with Martina for three years, and l highly recommend her.

+> FRED: You're already done with the Franco project?
+>
+> LOUISE: Fantastic, right?
+It only took us two weeks.
+>
+> FRED: You finished that soon ?
+Wow.
+You work so well with your team.
+>
+> LOUISE: Thanks!
+It's such a hardworking team.
+>
+> FRED: Yeah.
+Liza's great.
+She's such a creative designer.
+>
+> LOUISE: Yes, and Tom's so efficient .
+Honestly, Jayden's really helpful, too.